 We strive to create healing and nurturing environments for our patients that not only meet their medical needs, but address their emotional and social needs as well.
 We believe that this comprehensive approach can help our patients recover more fully – allowing them to return home with the highest level of independence possible, and helping to minimize any return hospital visits.

 Our patient care efforts have earned us national recognition as a healthcare leader, meaning that we provide the highest level of available care to our patients in their own communities.
-We consider it privilege to be able to offer high-level care and are honored to be a vital part of Johnstown, Colorado and surrounding areas we serve.
+We consider it privilege to be able to offer high-level care and are honored to be a vital part of Northern Colorado and surrounding areas we serve.

 Northern Colorado Rehabilitation Hospital has been providing specialized rehabilitative services to our patients since 2005.

 Every year, we treat around 800 patients who are recovering from disabilities caused by injuries or illnesses.